minetest/minetest/doc/lua_api.md

             will re-enable the mesh moon. (default: `"moon.png"`, if it exists) The texture appears non-rotated at sunrise / moonset and rotated 180 degrees (upside down) at sunset / moonrise.
-            Note: Relative to the sun, the moon texture is hence rotated by 180°.
-            You can use the `^[transformR180` texture modifier to achieve the same orientation.
         * `tonemap`: A 512x1 texture containing the tonemap for the moon (default: `"moon_tonemap.png"`)
         * `scale`: Float controlling the overall size of the moon (default: `1`)
-            Note: For legacy reasons, the sun is bigger than the moon by a factor of about `1.57` for equal `scale` values.
+> [!NOTE]
+> Relative to the sun, the moon texture is hence rotated by 180°.
+> You can use the `^[transformR180` texture modifier to achieve the same orientation.
 * `get_moon()`: returns a table with the current moon parameters as in `set_moon`.
 * `set_stars(star_parameters)`:
     * Passing no arguments resets stars to their default values.